-Unfortunately, I know a female friend who wanted to increase her breasts size and kept consuming large amounts of ground fenugreek seeds without knowing that she was already pregnant, well, in her first trimester, she had a miscarriage!
+Unfortunately, I know a female friend who wanted to increase her breast size and kept consuming large amounts of ground fenugreek seeds without knowing that she was already pregnant; well, in her first trimester, she had a miscarriage!

-Yes, this is not a scientific proof, but it made me extremely aware of fenugreek’s dangers during pregnancy, especially during the first trimester since the fetus is just beginning to take shape and the female hormones can be very unstable.
+Yes, this is not scientific proof.
+Still, it made me extremely aware of fenugreek’s dangers during pregnancy, especially during the first trimester since the fetus is just beginning to take shape, and the female hormones can be very unstable.

-As I have already told you, fenugreek contains high levels of phytoestrogens, and during pregnancy, especially early pregnancy, the female body tries to balance hormone levels in order to suits the development of the fetus.
+As I have already told you, fenugreek contains high levels of phytoestrogens.
+During pregnancy, especially early pregnancy, the female body tries to balance hormone levels to suits the development of the fetus.

 Many doctors believe that when pregnant women start taking huge amounts of fenugreek, its hormones are going to disturb the hormonal balance of the body and may cause troubles and even miscarriages!